EvoHull/Tapirs/docs/index.md

 3. install snakemake in your conda environment
     - `conda install -c bioconda -c conda-forge snakemake`
 4. Populate `resources/databases` and `resources/libraries` with your data (.fastq.gz) and reference databases
-5. Run the scripts to create the library and sample lists from your data.
+5. Run the script to create the library and sample lists from your data, then check them.
-`python scripts/get_dirs.py` and `python scripts/get_files_dirs.py`
+`python /workflow/scripts/get_files_dirs.py`
-5. dry run `snakemake -s snakefile --use-conda --printshellcmds -n` to identify any issues
+5. dry run `snakemake -npr --cores 4` to identify any issues
-6. run `snakemake -s snakefile --use-conda --printshellcmds`
+6. run `snakemake --cores 4` (you can run any number of cores)

 See the [installation](Setting-up-Tapirs/installation.md) and [setup](Setting-up-Tapirs/setup.md) pages for more detailed help

-# Licence and citation
+## Licence and citation

 Project led by [Dave Lunt](https://davelunt.net), Michael Winter, Graham Sellers, Marco Benucci, Merideth Freiheit and the EvoHull group at the University of Hull, UK.